jainayu/task-manager-api/readme.md

 Then I set up authentication for the task manager app.
 This required users to log in before they’ll be able to manage their tasks.
 I also covered password security, Express middleware, and more.

 Then I explored advanced techniques for fetching data.
 This includes sorting, filtering, and pagination.
 All three of these gave clients more control over what data they get back.
 This keeps applications fast, as they don’t need to fetch unnecessary data.

+Moving forward, I learnt how to configure Node.js to support file uploads.
+This allows users to upload documents, profile pictures, and any other file type app might need to support.
+I also saw what it takes to store the uploaded files in MongoDB.